Jamie Oliver 5 Ingredients Marseilles Fish Soup

 • 2 tablespoons garlic mayo

-1. Prepare the fennel: Trim the fennel, keeping any leafy tops in a bowl of cold water.
-Roughly chop the outer layers and finely slice the tender core.
-Place the sliced core in the bowl of water.
+1. Start with the fennel: Trim your fennel and keep those leafy tops—stick them in a bowl of cold water to stay fresh.
+Chop the tougher outer layers and finely slice the tender core.
+Toss the sliced core into the water bowl for later.

-3. Add the tomatoes and water: Roughly chop the tomatoes and add them to the pan.
-Pour 500ml of water into it and bring it to a boil.
+Chop the tomatoes and add them to the pan.
+Pour in 500ml of water and bring it all to a nice boil.
+Everything should start to look juicy and fragrant.

-6. Make the soup: Return the fish bones head to the pan and boil for 5 minutes.
-Pour everything from the pan into a blender and blend until smooth.
-Season with salt and pepper to taste.
-Adjust the consistency with a little water, if needed, and strain the soup through a coarse sieve into warm bowls.
+6. Make the soup: Drop the fish bones and head back into the pan and boil for another 5 minutes.
+Then pour the whole mixture into a blender and blitz until smooth.
+You can strain it through a coarse sieve for that extra silky texture (highly recommend).

 Jamie Oliver 5 Ingredients Marseilles Fish Soup